 Through times of adversity we have proven that even in the most difficult of situations, there are very dedicated parents willing to collaborate and care, even after having the door previously closed on them.

 However, as much as this concept may make some schools feel nervous, the proof of its success is clear to see.
 By working together and focusing on the issues most important to the families within the community, we have been able to improve learning outcomes, parental engagement, support for teachers and leadership staff and school performance.

 Parents should be viewed as an extremely positive source of support.
-The generosity and skill set available by parents should be utilised as much as possible.
+The generosity and skill set available by parents should be utilized as much as possible.
 Getting to know the parents; their interests, jobs, skills, talents, interests and hobbies, provides you with a full and enriched skill based to work with.
 Our council members include teachers, head designers, talented crafts people and savvy sales people.
 As a result, we have professional branding and status within the school, a successful and proactive team and a new PoPA team, that has raised over £1000 in one term alone – not bad for a school within a deprived area.